 Air bags affect how your vehicle should be serviced.
-There are parts of the air bag system in several places around your vehicle.
-You don't want the system to inflate while someone is working on your vehicle.
-Your dealer and the Park Avenue Service Manual have information about servicing your vehicle and the air bag system.
+There are parts of the air bag systems in several places around your vehicle.
+Your dealer and the service manual have information about servicing your vehicle and the air bag systems.
 To purchase a service manual, see "Service and Owner Publications" in the Index.

 For up to 10 seconds after the ignition key is turned off and the battery is disconnected, an air bag can still inflate during improper service.
 You can be injured if you are close to an air bag when it inflates.
 Avoid yellow connectors.
-They are probably part of the air bag system.
+They are probably part of the air bag systems.
 Be sure to follow proper service procedures, and make sure the person performing work for you is qualified to do so.

-The air bag system does not need regular maintenance.
+The air bag systems do not need regular maintenance.